Blog

 2. It Must Be Heavy and Immovable

-When a cat sinks their claws in and pulls backward with their entire body weight, the object must serve as a rock-solid anchor.
-If the scratching post wobbles, tips over, or slides across the hardwood floor, it is terrifying and useless.
-The base of the post must be wide and incredibly heavy.
+When a cat sinks their claws in and pulls backward with their full body weight, the post must serve as a solid anchor.
+If it wobbles, tips, or slides across the floor, it is useless and frightening.
+The base must be wide and heavy.

 3. The Material Must Shred (Sisal Rope)

 Do not buy a post covered in normal house carpet.
-First, it teaches the cat that “scratching carpet is okay.”
-Second, carpet loops catch the claw, jarring the cat’s toes painfully instead of smoothly removing the dead husk.
-You must buy a post tightly wrapped in Sisal rope or thick Sisal fabric.
-Sisal provides massive resistance, but the heavy fibers shred perfectly under the claw, mimicking the bark of a tree perfectly.
+First, it teaches the cat that scratching carpet is acceptable.
+Second, carpet loops catch the claw and jar the cat’s toes painfully instead of smoothly removing the dead husk.
+Buy a post tightly wrapped in sisal rope or thick sisal fabric.
+Sisal provides good resistance, and the heavy fibers shred cleanly under the claw, mimicking tree bark.

 Placement Strategy: The Final Step

-Remember, scratching is a territorial billboard.
+Scratching is a territorial billboard.
 A billboard is useless in the dark.
-You must place the scratching post directly in the most highly trafficked, socially significant area of the home: the living room, usually directly adjacent to the exact arm of the sofa they are already destroying.
+You must place the post in the most trafficked, socially significant area of the home — the living room, usually directly adjacent to the arm of the sofa they are already destroying.

-When they go to scratch the sofa, physically block it, and gently guide their paws to the incredibly satisfying sisal rope right next to it.
-Once they successfully strip their claws on the superior material and leave their pheromones behind, your armchair will finally be safe.
+When they go to scratch the sofa, gently block it and guide their paws to the sisal post right next to it.
+Once they strip their claws on the superior material and leave their pheromones behind, your armchair will finally be safe.